 Because polyols are incompletely or not digested at all, they reach the large intestine intact.
 Once there, they are fermented by intestinal microbiota, which might offer us beneficial health benefits and adverse digestive effects.
 If too much polyol reaches the large intestine, it may act osmotically by drawing water from the body, resulting in loose stools.

 Excessive consumption symptoms include digestive discomfort, bloating, stomach rumble, flatulence, and diarrhea.
 These effects vary from person to person, being more common in unaccustomed consumers as adaptation may happen over time.
 The worst effects usually occur with sorbitol and mannitol, so products that contain them must include a warning on their label stating "excess consumption may have a laxative effect".

 Polyols are tooth-friendly as they do not react with bacteria in the mouth and do not cause tooth decay.
 Their label may carry health claims stating so.

 The glycemic index (GI) of polyols is the potential they have to increase blood glucose levels.
 Pure glucose has an arbitrary GI of 100.
 Polyols are carbohydrates that break down slowly during digestion, releasing glucose slowly in the bloodstream, and so have low GI.

-From the University of Sidney Glycemic Index database, the GI of xylitol = 7, maltitol = 26, isomaltulose = 32, and lactitol = 3.
+From the University of Sidney Glycemic Index database, the GI of xylitol = 7, maltitol = 26 to 73, isomaltulose = 32, and lactitol = 3.
 Unique to sorbitol (GI = 9) and mannitol (GI = 2) is the fact that they are metabolized by the liver, mostly as fructose, which is then converted to glucose without insulin.
 Erythritol is an exception among polyols as it is absorbed but not metabolized into glucose.
 As a result, erythritol has a GI = 0.